§ 5-44-19. Procedure for discipline.

-(3) The board at its discretion may dismiss or suspend a complaint without a finding as delineated in the rules and regulations so that a person who is the subject of the complaint may participate in colleague assistance program acceptable to the board.
+(3) The board, at its discretion, may dismiss or suspend a complaint without a finding as delineated in the rules and regulations so that a person who is the subject of the complaint may participate in a colleague assistance program acceptable to the board.
 The board may suspend a complaint contingent upon the person complying with directions issued by the board.
-The board may reinstate any suspended complaint at anytime it deems that the person is not in compliance with the directions of the board.
+The board may reinstate any suspended complaint at any time it deems that the person is not in compliance with the directions of the board.

 (5) When publication of notice is necessary, the date of the hearing shall not be less than twenty (20) days after the last date of publication of the notice.

 (c)(1) At the hearing, the accused has the right to appear personally or by counsel, or both, to produce witnesses and evidence on his or her behalf, to cross-examine witnesses, and to have subpoenas issued by the administrator of professional regulation.

 (2) The attendance of witnesses and the production of books, documents, and papers at the hearing may be compelled by subpoenas issued by the department, which shall be served in accordance with law.